dutertetimes/dutertetimes.github.io/news/_posts/2016-06-30-20160630T053903-16th President Inaugural Address Transcript.md

 excerpt: Transcript of the Inaugural Address of the 16th President of the Republic of the Philippines, Rodrigo Roa Duterte.
 layout: post
 categories: [other]
-tags: [inauguration, speech, address, president, duterte]
+tags: [inauguration, inaugural speech, inaugural address, president, duterte]
 published: true
 permalink: /news/20160630T053903
 redirect_from: /post/20160630T053903